Visiting Moab in January

 Take a visual tour through the Moab, Utah area to see the stunning landscapes you’ll see when you visit!

-One of the best places to visit in Utah for budget travel is Moab.
-The off season rates make it much more affordable than the other times of the year.
+One of the best places to visit in Utah in the winter is Moab.
+The off season rates make it much more affordable than the other times of year when visiting Moab.

 During Moab in the winter the town slows down a bit.
 The stores and eateries are still open, but you can let yourself enjoy the town without worrying about the crowds!